 Online Courses: Only 3 credits or one online course per semester is applicable to the full-time enrollment total.

 Audit Courses: Audit course units are not applicable to the full-time enrollment total.

-F-1/J-1 students should not drop below full-time enrollment until they have received authorization from the CIP.
-Students who drop below full-time enrollment without the proper authorization from the CIP will be considered out of status.
+F-1/J-1 students should not drop below full-time enrollment until they have received authorization from the GEO.
+Students who drop below full-time enrollment without the proper authorization from the GEO will be considered out of status.

 Academic Difficulty RCL

 Students may request an RCL due to academic difficulty only once per degree level.
 Academic difficulty could be due to the following reasons:

 - Difficulty with English language or reading requirements

 Students who receive an academic difficulty RCL must resume a full course of study in the next available semester in order to maintain status.

 The GEO may authorize a medical RCL due to a temporary medical condition with an appropriate doctor's letter recommending the RCL for medical reasons.
 Students must receive prior approval from the GEO for the medical RCL.
 To submit a medical RCL, F-1 and J-1 students must meet with the DSO/RO from the GEO.